 3. Congolese Makayabu Recipe

 Congolese Makayabu is a popular dish in Congolese food recipes, featuring salted fish that is first rehydrated before being cooked with tomatoes, onions, and a variety of spices.
 This dish is a staple in African food recipes from the Democratic Republic of the Congo and is commonly enjoyed as part of a traditional Congolese food platter.
-The unique process of preserving the fish enhances its flavor while ensuring a long shelf life, making it an important ingredient in many African cooking traditions.
+The unique process of preserving the fish enhances its flavor while ensuring a long shelf life, making it an important ingredient in many African and Congolese recipes.

 4. Congolese Ya Jean Recipe